Configuring Webhooks

 - Grant Type: The default value is

-- If using token authentically, optionally enable Use JWT Assertion and enter the following:
+- If using token authentication, optionally enable Use JWT Assertion and enter the following:

 - JWT Private Key: This value is visible only when initially configuring the webhook connection.
 It is hidden when editing this connection.